zombdisaster/zombdisaster/README.md

 Heh...
 My doctor said that I have hentai virus and I might die...
 Daijoubu...!
 I'll be fine!
 But I'm going have to start gooning to hentai nonstop 24/7...
 There's no cure to it...

+- TIM HERE!
+THIS IS MY OWN COPYPASTA IVE MADE TO SPREAD IT AWARE AS IN MY OWN CATCHPHRASE SO IF U WANT TO FEEL FREE TO COPY AND PASTE IT EVERYWHERE U WANT!!
+IDM :3